 - Krishi Kalyan Cess is now going to be less than the 0.5%.
 Despite this minimal level of tax, the estimated revenue stands at 10,000 crores.

 - Exemption of excise duty on food products like cheese, ice cream, and packed juices seems to be another positive step taken towards the GST bill.

 - Personal income tax slabs are also one of the key highlights to watch out for in the budget of this year.
 There has been a forecast of Personal Income Tax exemptions of 3 Lakh odd in the upcoming financial year.

 - Increased taxation on tobacco and alcohol products is something to look forward in this FY 2017.
 Although this has been repeating for quite some time, the rates are what see changes and these rates are getting higher.

 - Deduction in infrastructural bonds is another piece of happy news for the investors!

 Despite these changes, something more revolutionary is how the GST bill is gaining a lot more support and is finally close to its final stages.
 Even at this point, the Goods and Services Tax Bill is something that is met with compound and mixed views and reviews by Indians.

 GST has been welcomed with open arms in many parts of the globe and is now trying to approach the Indian State.
-The GST can make taxation simpler, its accounting and a lot more procedures easier to handle.
-It helps in computation and maintenance of all taxes, and at the same time, can boost the economy and GDP- as a lot more companies will come under the broader tax scanner and tax evasion becomes much more difficult.
+The GST can make taxation simpler, its accounting, and a lot more procedures easier to handle.
+It helps in the computation and maintenance of all taxes, and at the same time, can boost the economy and GDP- as a lot more companies will come under the broader tax scanner and tax evasion becomes much more difficult.